JFRD Chief on search for missing Florida boaters: 'These guys have the skills to survive a long time'

 Powers said about 36 boats and 135 people are continuing to search about 5,000 square miles from Brunswick, Ga. to St. Augustine from the beach out about 60 miles.

-"Please keep these searches in your thoughts and prayers and for Stephanie and those two children," Powers said about McCluney's wife.
+"Please keep these searchers in your thoughts and prayers and for Stephanie and those two children," Powers said about McCluney's wife.

 RELATED: Wife of missing JFRD firefighter: 'I have an army of support ...
 I have faith'